libretime/libretime/README.md

 globe that use, document and improve LibreTime.
 Join us in fixing bugs and in defining how we manage the codebase going forward.

-We are currently ramping up development on this repository.

 Check out the [documentation](https://libretime.org) for more information and start broadcasting!